Securing Secure Aggregation: Mitigating Multi-Round Privacy Leakage in Federated Learning: Proposed Scheme:

+To construct a family of sets with this property, the users are first partitioned into $N/T$ batches.
+At any given round, either all or none of the users of a particular batch participate in training.
+The server can choose $K/T$ batches to participate in training, provided that all users in any given selected batch are available.
+Since there are $\binom{N/T}{K/T}$ possible sets with this property, then the size of this privacy-preserving family of sets is given by $R_{\textrm{BP}} \deff \binom{N/T}{K/T}$\footnote{We assume for simplicity that $N/T$ and $K/T$ are integers.}.

-In the extreme case when $T=1$, this strategy specializes to the random selection strategy where the server can choose any set from the $\binom{N}{K}$ possible sets of $K$ users.
-In the other extreme case where $T=K$, this strategy specializes to the user partitioning strategy where there are $N/K$ possible sets.
-We next provide an example to illustrate the construction of $\mathbf B$ further.
+In the extreme case of $T=1$, this strategy specializes to random selection where the server can choose any $K$ possible users.
+In the other extreme case of $T=K$, this strategy specializes to the partitioning strategy where there are $N/K$ possible sets.
+We next provide an example to illustrate the construction of $\mathbf B$ as shown in Fig. \ref{fig:codebook_example}.